Prologue; When everything's lost

 Harry James Potter heaved a small sigh and closed his favourite book.
-Looking at the cover, which stated 'Charms and Curses; the Spells and History behind them' Harry dropped the leather book on his bed and stood to stretch.
+Looking at the cover, which stated 'Charms and Curses for Beginners' Harry dropped the leather book on his bed and stood to stretch.

-Glancing at the clock he uttered another sigh and turned away from the brightly shining red letters that clearly stated12:34.
-It was officially his and his twin brother, Chase's, forth birthday; or rather, Chase's birthday.
+Glancing at the clock he uttered another sigh and turned away from the brightly shining red letters that clearly stated 12:34.
+It was officially his and his twin brother, Chase's, fourth birthday.

 Harry closed his eyes for a minute, trying to recall the last time his parents had actually acknowledged him beside's as a child in their home that they had to feed, clothe, and house.
 Ok, so once in a while they did acknowledge him, but that was when they usually wanted something done, either for themselves or his 'brother'.